trisfaizal/Marketing-Site/_case_studies/twitch.md

 Twitch is the world’s leading social video service and community for video games.
 To support their 15 million daily active users and 2.2 million content creators, they have an array of informational websites with fresh content.

-In the past these informational websites were built using Ruby on Rails.
+In the past, these informational websites were built with Ruby on Rails.
 The marketing team updated content by pasting HTML into text boxes.
-They had no way of knowing what was changing until it was on the live website.
-For each new site the developers had to spin up and maintain infrastructure.
+They had no way to be certain what was changing until it was on the live website.
+For each new site, the developers had to spin up and maintain additional infrastructure.

 Twitch needs to:

 * Provide an editing interface marketers find easy to use
 * Have marketers publish content without involving developers
-* Preview content before its pushed live
+* Preview content before it’s pushed live
 * Host the websites on their own Amazon S3 Buckets

 ## How CloudCannon helps